Xaeian/FSync/readme.md

 ### 🚀 Use

-First, set the workspace — the directory containing your config files (`sync.json`, `dict.ini`) and where backups will be stored:
+First, set the workspace: the directory containing your config files (`sync.json`, `dict.ini`) and where backups will be stored:
 ```bash
 py -m fsync -w C:/Projects/sync  # specified path
 py -m fsync -w                   # current directory